-There are 3 application forms for a Blue Badge:
+There are different application forms for a Blue Badge:

-Use application form A (PDF) if you receive:
+Use application form (Automatic) if you receive:

-- ➤ the Higher Rate of the Mobility Component of Disability Living Allowance (DLA) - ➤ the Mobility Component of Personal Independence Payment (PiP) ("Moving Around" or "Planning or Following Journeys" descriptors) - War Pensioners Mobility Supplement - ➤ a lump sum benefit under the Armed Forces and Reserve Forces (Compensation) scheme within tariff levels 1-8 (inclusive)
+- ➤ The Higher Rate of the Mobility Component of Disability Living Allowance (DLA), - ➤ The Mobility Component of Personal Independence Payment (PiP) and receive: either 8 points or more in the 'Moving Around' activity or 12 points in the 'Planning and Following a Journey' activity, - War Pensioners Mobility Supplement, - A lump sum benefit under the Armed Forces and Reserve Forces (Compensation) scheme within tariff levels 1-8 (inclusive), - You are registered blind (severely sight impaired), - ➤ The higher rate of the mobility component of Child Disability Payment.

-or you are registered blind (severely sight impaired).
+Use application form (subject to further assessment) if you:

-Use application form B (PDF) if you:
+Don't receive any of the benefits listed above,

-- > don't receive any of the benefits listed above - are not registered blind (severely sight impaired) - are unable to walk, or virtually unable to walk - have a disability in both arms - applying on behalf of someone under the age of 3.
+- Are not registered blind (severely sight impaired), - Are unable to walk, or virtually unable to walk.